MicrosoftDocs/security/operations/setup-xdr-tools.md

 ## Pilot and deploy Microsoft 365 Defender

 Microsoft provides guidance to help you set up and get started with Microsoft 365 Defender components.

+### Recommended order of enabling  Microsoft 365 Defender components

 If you haven't already set up Microsoft 365 Defender components, Microsoft recommends enabling the components in the order illustrated:

 ![Image of evaluate and pilot Microsoft 365 Defender](./media/m365-defender-eval-process.png)